DLFMetadataAssessment/WebsiteDocumentation/entries/installation.md

 <h2 id="git">Installing Git</h2>

-Before you try to install to install Git, open a command prompt (Windows) or terminal (macOS), type ```git --version``` and hit *enter*.
+Before you try to install to install Git, open a command prompt (Windows) or terminal (macOS), and type and enter ```git --version```.
 If a Git version number is returned, Git is already installed on your computer (and you can skip this step).
 However, if a Git version is not returned, you will need to install Git.

 Follow these instructions to install Git: